jbarratt/leancoffee/design.md

 * Offer 'join a coffee' or 'start a coffee'
 * On start, allow entry of a title
 * Given a code to share (or just use the link)
-* MVP: leancoffee.online/#uniquestring
+* MVP: leancoffee.online/m/(uniquestring)

-On visit everyone gets a JWT
+On visit everyone gets a JWT or just a bare ID

 As organizer, your screen has a control for phases